Other non-competitive sections of the FILMKUNSTFEST Mecklenburg-Western Pomerania:

-- Focus Baltic Sea,
+- Focus Baltic Sea (Programme 2021: see below),

-- 'gedreht in MV' (made in Mecklenburg-Vopommern),
+- 'gedreht in MV' (Filmed in Mecklenburg-West Pomerania),

 - Tribute to the Guest of Honour.